 - Once you determine that no mark exists that is too similar to yours, fill out and submit the application through the USPTO.
 Include images or text in the format that you plan to use.
 If you're trademarking a logo or other design, submit multiple applications for color and black-and-white versions.
 A single trademark application only covers the exact version listed in the form.

 - Track your application status through the Trademark Status & Document Retrieval System.
 The application appears for tracking within 14 days of submission.

 - After you receive approval on your trademark (typically within 6-16 months), you can start using the registered symbol on your mark.
 You also now have legal rights to use, copy, produce, and profit from the mark.

 Many businesses choose to register both the trade name and the trademark to offer the best legal protection from infringement and avoid confusion.

 If you need help with the differences between a trademark vs. a trade name, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.